zed/imunify360-doc/docs/stand_alone/README.md

 ```
 </div>

-The <span class="notranslate">`--add`</span> parameter accepts zero or one parameter.
-If a parameter is given, it is taken as a path to a file in JSON format with a list of certificates and private keys to be added.
-Otherwise, data is expected to be sent in JSON format to STDIN as in the following example:
+The <span class="notranslate">`--add`</span> parameter accepts exactly one value.
+If the parameter value is not `-`, it is taken as a path to a file in JSON format with a list of certificates and private keys to be added.
+Otherwise, if the parameter value is `-`, data is expected to be sent in JSON format to STDIN as in the following example:

 <div class="notranslate">

 ```
-cat certs.json | im360-ssl-cache --add
+cat certs.json | im360-ssl-cache --add -
 ```
 </div>